Gyarbij/wg-easy/README.md

 ## Requirements

-* A host with a kernel that supports WireGuard (all modern kernels).
+* A host with a kernel that supports WireGuard (Linux v5.6 onwards and backports).
 * A docker installation on the host.
 * The ability to open a port in your router/FW.